Destruction of cultural heritage during the Sudanese civil war (2023–present): Impact

 In June 2023, the RSF posted a video showing the remains of purported victims of the regime of former president Omar al-Bashir, which turned out to have been that of mummies and human remains used as props from the M. Bolheim Bioarchaeology Laboratory in Khartoum, which were thought to date from 3300 to 3000 BCE.

 Reports later emerged that some items from the National Museum's collection had been looted and taken to be sold in South Sudan.
 Ikhlas Abdel Latif, the head of museums at the Sudanese national antiquities authority, said that items stored in the museum had been taken by truck to western Sudan and border areas.
 The largest, most difficult to move items remained while portable objects were looted.
 Some of the items were subsequently listed on eBay and were priced at $200 before being delisted.
 A report by Heritage for Peace in August 2024 also documented damage to the Sudan Ethnographic Museum.

 On 14 January 2024, the Sudanese Armed Forces launched airstrikes in the ancient Meroitic sites of Naqa and Musawwarat es-Sufra, which are both designated UNESCO World Heritage Sites, following incursions there by the RSF.

 On 15 January 2025, the Sultan Ali Dinar Palace Museum in El Fasher was shelled by the RSF, causing a fire that heavily damaged the structure and destroyed its contents and furniture.

-Following the expulsion of the RSF from Khartoum in March 2025, the director of Sudan’s National Corporation for Antiquities and Museums (NCAM), Ghalia Garelnabi, accused the RSF of destroying 90% of the museum's holdings, looting its archaeological gold collection and deliberately smashing other artifacts.
+Following the expulsion of the RSF from Khartoum in March 2025, the director of Sudan's National Corporation for Antiquities and Museums (NCAM), Ghalia Garelnabi, accused the RSF of destroying 90% of the museum's holdings, looting its archaeological gold collection and deliberately smashing other artifacts.
 She also accused the RSF of vandalising the NCAM's offices.

+In February 2026, officials of the Sudan University of Science and Technology accused the RSF of burning the library of the College of Forestry and musical instruments for fuel.